HK-AXL-CODER/ArchLinux/Arch/README.md

 ## Thank helmuthdu
-If you like my work, please consider a small Paypal donation at helmuthdu@gmail.com :)
+If you like his work, please consider a small Paypal donation at helmuthdu@gmail.com :)

 ## License :scroll:
 This project is licenced under the GNU General Public License V3.
 For more information, see the `LICENSE` file or visit https://www.gnu.org/licenses/gpl-3.0.en.html.